play-co/gcif/README.md

 speed, and we also disagreed with some of the finer points of the algorithm.

 ### Step 0.
-Fully-Transparent Pixel Encoding
+Dominant Color Pixel Encoding

+The dominant color is first detected.
+It is usually black or full-transparent.

-Fully-transparent pixels are combined into a monochrome raster and a filter is applied to each pixel:
+Dominant color pixels are combined into a monochrome raster and a filter is applied to each pixel:

 For the first row: